 7. Cut the cord.
 This is a feature in almost every money post.
 Why?
 Because it is the truth!
 Americans spend silly money on television.
 There are too many options available for you to spend $150 a month on 200 stations of cable when all you watch is Game of Thrones and football.
 Ditch it.
 Netflix, Hulu, Sling, whatever!
 My wife and I love Jeopardy.
 We watch it on YouTube.
 I do not miss cable/satellite at all.
 And guess what, neither will you.

-8. Shop around.
 No, don’t drive from Kroger to Target to save 38 cents on a package of corn, that’s just crazy-talk.
 Shop your cell phone and car insurance.
 Chances are, you are overpaying.
 Cell phone bills are the third biggest expense for American families.
 The top two are housing and cars.
 Can you believe that?!
 Verizon and ATT have a huge market share and they are also the most expensive.
 There is too much competition to pay what they charge.
 I’ll be honest, I have Verizon.
 Currently, we have our planned stalled at the moment because we are out of the country, and to be honest, I have no desire to turn it back on.
 I do not need to talk on the phone, I text and email.
 However, a lot of people need a phone.
 Don’t ditch your phone, they are here to stay.
 Just shop the rates and the plans; do you really need unlimited data when every single place has Wifi?
 Also, XYZ Cellular may be oodles cheaper and provide just as good of service as the big companies.
 Same with car insurance.
 Every year, shop around.
 It’s a pain, I know.
 It seems that companies always have introductory offers for new customers, yet they have no loyalty plans in place to keep their current customers.
-Use the system against them and save that money.
+Use the system against them and save that money; put it into a single premium immediate annuity and you can use your savings now for your future happiness.
 Plug those leaks!

 9. Cancel unused subscriptions, especially your gym membership.
 I know what you are thinking, but I use my gym membership.
 Do you, really?
 How much is a day pass, $10?
 And you pay $60 a month?
 Do you go more than 6 times?
 If so, keep it.
 If not, ditch it.
 It doesn’t matter that you have already wasted $400 and never been, that money is gone.
 Let’s stop the bleeding and plug up that leak!
 The same is true with magazine subscriptions, clothing box subscriptions, luxury watch memberships, whatever.
 Remember, the receipt is going in the box.